bcprescott/bcprescott.github.io/_posts/2021-05-04-Lets-Talk-Artificial-Intelligence.md

 A while back I read a book called [Agile AI](https://learning.oreilly.com/library/view/agile-ai/9781492074984/) by Appugliese, Nathan and Roberts, and something they mentioned has stuck with me ever since.
 In the book they mention that something can be considered 'AI' when _machine learning impacts social systems_.

 While short and sweet, there is a lot of meat behind this statement.
 I would agree that the _application_ of a machine learning model is what can determine if it functions in a way that can be determined as AI.
 After all, what good is a solution if it is not actually being used?

-Does this mean that everything you see being touted as AI is actually AI?
-Well, probably not.
-The reality of the situation is that the term catches a lot of interest.
+Does it really matter if it is AI or not, as long as the solution is driving business value?

 If you have watched the Hulu documentary about WeWork you may have noticed how SoftBank is investing heavily in AI.
 In 2019, [Forbes reported](https://www.forbes.com/sites/samshead/2019/07/26/softbank-launches-new-108-billion-vision-fund-to-invest-in-ai/?sh=47bd07e6568d) that SoftBank was launching a new 108 billion dollar fund for investment in AI.
 This, along with the emergence of many AI-focused companies, may help show the interest in creating AI-like capabilities.